CIT28/files/w2/ps0p1.md

 ## Cyberchase 1 thru 7

 ## Setup

-In the video I will walk how to complete this work
+In the video I will walk how to complete this work:
+### Create a New Folder for Problem Set 0
-- Creata a few folder and name it ps0 (problem set 0) at the same level as w1 and w2.
+- Create a new folder at the same level as w1 and w2, and name it ps0 (short for "Problem Set 0").
+### Copy the Database File
-- Then make sure you pwd is in the ps0 folder and use this command to copy the database file.
+- Navigate into the ps0 folder using the command cd ps0.
+Then, use the following command to copy the database file:
     - ```curl -o cyberchase.db https://raw.githubusercontent.com/CIT28/files/main/w2/cyberchoase.db```
+### Create Proof of Work and SQL Files for Each Problem
-- For each problem you need to show a proof of work file (etc pow1.txt).
+- For each problem, you need to create:
-- Once you have the SQL creating the output required, see How to Test section below, then create your proof of work file (etc pow1.tx)t and then create a sql file named for each problem, etc 1.sql.
+  1. A proof of work file (e.g., pow1.txt) containing the required output.
+  2. An SQL file named after each problem (e.g., 1.sql) that generates the output.

+### Test Your SQL File
-- Make sure your sql file runs by doing the following command in the sqlite3 command line:
+- Before committing your changes, test your SQL file by running the following commands in the sqlite3 command line:
     - ```sqlite3 cyberchase.db```
     - ```.read 1.sql```
+    - Verify that the output is correct and matches the contents of your proof of work file.
 - Then commit after each one with this message:
-- **COMMIT MESSAGE - "terminal output, pow1.txt and 1.sql complete"**
+- ex. **COMMIT MESSAGE - "terminal output, pow1.txt and 1.sql complete"**

 ## Schema
 Each database has some “schema”

-the tables and columns into which the data is organized.
+The tables and columns into which the data is organized.
 In cyberchase.db you’ll find a single table, episodes.
 In the episodes table, you’ll find the following columns:

 - id, which uniquely identifies each row (episode) in the table
 - season, which is the season number in which the episode aired